-Parents need to know that The Witches is director Robert Zemeckis' spooky, creepy adaptation of Roald Dahl's classic 1983 children's book, which was previously made into a movie in 1990.
+Parents need to know that The Witches is director Robert Zemeckis' spooky, creepy adaptation of Roald Dahl's 1983 children's book, which was previously made into a movie in 1990.
 This version is set in 1960s Alabama; like the others, it chronicles how a boy (Jahzir Bruno) and his grandma (Octavia Spencer) encounter a coven of kid-hating witches who plan to transform the world's children into mice.
 It's a dark but comic fantasy with plenty of peril, and kids are indeed turned into rodents.
-The witches' appearance and demeanor are pretty scary: They have claws, no toes, sores on their scalps, and unnaturally wide, gash-like mouths (reminiscent of Venom and the Joker) with razor-sharp teeth.
+The witches' appearance and demeanor are pretty scary: They have claws, no toes, sores on their scalps, and unnaturally wide, gash-like mouths (reminiscent of Venom's and the Joker's) with razor-sharp teeth.
 The way in which their limbs are depicted (especially their webbed hands) has drawn criticism from disability advocates for making limb differences seem unnatural and frightening.
 The head witch (Anne Hathaway) kills a fellow witch for insubordination and tries her hardest to exterminate the main characters.
 An early scene reveals that the boy's parents died in a car accident (the camera shows only the boy, who survived).
 The movie, which is considerably more diverse than other movies based on Dahl's work, encourages communication, courage, and teamwork and affirms the importance of trusted adults in kids' lives.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.